kodjodevf/mangayomi-extensions/CONTRIBUTING-JS.md

 #### Chapter pages

-- When user opens an chapter, `getPageList` will be called and it will return an array of map like `{ url:string,headers:map }` that are used by the reader.
+- When user opens an chapter, `getPageList` will be called and it will return an array of string or an array of map like `{ url:string,headers:map }` that are used by the reader.

 #### Episode Videos